 At the beginning, for a given NLP problem that required word embeddings, we tended to train our own model from a big corpus that was domain related.
 This is not, of course, the best way to democratize the use of word embeddings, so pre-trained models slowly began to arrive.
 Trained on Wikipedia, Twitter, Google News, web crawls, and more, these models allow you to easily integrate word embeddings to your DL algorithms.

-This year confirmed that pre-trained word embedding models is still a key issue in NLP.
+The latest developments confirmed that pre-trained word embedding models is still a key issue in NLP.
 For example fastText, from the Facebook AI Research (FAIR) lab, released pre-trained vectors in 294 languages, which represents a great work and contribution to our community.
 Besides the wide number of languages, this is very useful because fastText uses character n-grams as features.
 This allows fastText to avoid the OOV (out of vocabulary) problem, since even a very rare word (e.g. specific domain terminology) will probably share some character n-grams with more common words.
 In this sense, fastText behaves better than word2vec and GloVe, and outperforms them for small datasets.

 However, although we can see some progress, there is still a lot to do in this area.
 The great NLP framework spaCy, for example, integrates word embeddings and DL models for tasks such as NER and Dependency Parsing in a native way, allowing the users to update the models or use their own models.